eguiraud/root-readspeed/README.md

+# ⚠️ root-readspeed is now part of ROOT itself, this repository is not up to date

 # root-readspeed

 A tool to measure what throughput can be expected from ROOT for a given combination of system, dataset and number of threads.